phoenixframework/phoenix/docs/deployment/heroku.md

  * [new branch]      master -> master
 ```

 Typing `heroku open` in the terminal should launch a browser with the Phoenix welcome page opened.
-In case you are using Ecto to access a database, you will also need to run migrations after the first deploy:
+In the event that you are using Ecto to access a database, you will also need to run migrations after the first deploy:

 ```console
 $ heroku run "POOL_SIZE=2 mix ecto.migrate"